GonzaloChimal/projects_BI_Tools/README.md

 • Video game store: Information obtained while browsing the internet. <br>
 • World Indicators: Information obtained by browsing the internet. <br>
 • Human Resources: Information obtained by browsing the internet. <br>
-• Consorcio de la Fuente: Information obtained by different Excel files, ETL processing and creation of dashboards for the accounting, shipping and customs operation areas.
+• Consorcio de la Fuente: Information obtained by different Excel files, ETL processing and creation of dashboards for the accounting, shipping and customs operation areas (due to professional ethics I cannot upload the .pbix file).